KyleLEI/NuttHeX/configs/RMDevBoard/README.txt

 Setup and Programming Flash
 ===========================

-I use a USB cable to power and program it.
-And I use a USB/Serial connected to pins PA9 and PA10 for the serial console (See the section "UARTs" below).
+I use a USB cable or a RM power breakout board to power it.
+And I use a USB/Serial connected to the header UART3 for the serial console (See the section "UARTs" below).

 FLASH may be programmed: